Geniools/IRentalize/README.md

 ## Usage

+- The application runs at `http://localhost:8000/`
-- The admin panel can be accessed at `http://localhost:8000/admin/` (or whatever port you are running the server on)
+- The admin panel can be accessed at `http://localhost:8000/admin/`
-- The frontend can be accessed at `http://localhost:8000/` (or whatever port you are running the frontend development server on)
+- The API can be accessed at `http://localhost:8000/api/`

-- The API can be accessed at `http://localhost:8000/api/` (or whatever port you are running the server on)
+*Note:* The port can be changed when running the backend server.

+TODO: Add a docker-compose file for easier setup.